ROCm/rocprofiler/README.md

 - rocm-llvm-dev
 - makecache
 - Gtest Development Package (Ubuntu: libgtest-dev)
-- libsystemd-dev, libelf-dev, libnuma-dev, libpciaccess-dev on ubuntu or their corresponding packages on any other OS
+- libelf-dev, libnuma-dev, libpciaccess-dev on ubuntu or their corresponding packages on any other OS
 - Cppheaderparser, websockets, matplotlib, lxml, barectf Python3 Packages
 - Python packages can be installed using: